-Unsatisfactory Basic Proficient Distinguished Score/Level 2a: Creating an environment of respect and rapport Patterns of classroom interactions, both between teacher candidate and students and among students, are mostly negative, inappropriate, or insensitive to students' ages, cultural backgrounds, and developmental levels.
+Unsatisfactory Basic Proficient Distinguished Score/Leve 2a: Creating an environment of respect and rapport Patterns of classroom interactions, both between teacher candidate and students and among students, are mostly negative, inappropriate, or insensitive to students' ages, cultural backgrounds, and developmental levels.
 Student interactions are characterized by sarcasm, put-downs, or conflict.
 The teacher candidate does not deal with disrespectful behavior.
 Patterns of classroom interactions, both between teacher candidate and students and among students, are generally appropriate but may reflect occasional inconsistencies, favoritism, and disregard for students' ages, cultures, and developmental levels.
 Students rarely demonstrate disrespect for one another.
 The teacher candidate attempts to respond to disrespectful behavior, with uneven results.
 The net result of the interactions is neutral, conveying neither warmth nor conflict.
 Teacher-student interactions are friendly and demonstrate general caring and respect.
 Such interactions are appropriate to the ages, cultures, and developmental levels of the students.
 Interactions among students are generally polite and respectful, and students exhibit respect for the teacher candidate.
 The teacher candidate responds successfully to disrespectful behavior among students.
 The net result of the interactions is polite, respectful, and businesslike, though students may be somewhat cautious about taking intellectual risks.
 Classroom interactions between teacher and students and among students are highly respectful, reflecting genuine warmth, caring, and sensitivity to students as individuals.
 Students exhibit respect for the teacher and contribute to high levels of civility among all members of the class.
 The net result is an environment where all students feel valued and are comfortable taking intellectual risks.

-Progression: Standard #3: The tea encourage positive social interaction Indicator: 3.1 The teacher collaboration Progressions for Teache acher works with others to create en on, active engagement in learning, arrates with others to build a positive leas the learning environment to engage vironments that support individual ar nd self motivation. earning climate marked by respect, ri -
+Progression: Standard #3: The teacher works with others to create environments that support individual and collaborative learning, and that encourage positive social interaction, active engagement in learning, and self motivation.
+Indicator: 3.1 The teacher collaborates with others to build a positive learning climate marked by respect, rigor, and responsibility.